makoConstruct/middle-good-scrolling/README.md

 ## Design commentary

+### Preventing unintentional off-axis movement

+We do this in a non-obvious way that I think works better than current approaches (strict axis locking and hysteresis) if properly tuned.

+We keep a vector that's basically the sum of the most recent mouse movements, but length-limited.
+This is like a smoothed out running average over recent movement.
+When this accumulator is over a certain length, we take its angle.
+We activate the axis it's closest to, leaving the other inactive.
+The other axis can be activated when the user intends.

+### Comparison against other scrolling modalities

 The standard behaviors of scollbars are bad.
-The leverage by which movement of the scrollbar handle translates into movement of the page varies wildly depending on the length of the page, sometimes a scroll tab will be a little sliver and so any mouse motion will produce far too much page movement, leading to unpredictable and uncontrollable scrolling.
+The leverage by which movement of the scrollbar handle translates into movement of the page varies a lot depending on the length of the page, sometimes a scroll tab will be a little sliver and so any mouse motion will produce far too much page movement, it will be uncontrollable.
 The position of the scrollbar handle wont be where you expect, and it'll often be quite narrow.
 There have been apps that recognized this and hacked up their scrollbar and made it sane, but they're rare.
-The only one that comes to mind for me is [ripcord](https://cancel.fm/ripcord/), an old discord client (*I would recommend it except for the fact that it seems like discord deletes people for using it, it even though they've never come out and explained why they were deleting people, and even though using it was never a ToS violation*) built in Qt.
-The scrollbar was all handle, and dragging it would always move the page with consistent leverage.
+The only one that comes to mind for me is [ripcord](https://cancel.fm/ripcord/), an old discord client (*I would recommend it except for the fact that it seems like discord you if you use it, it even though they've never come out and explained that, and even though using it was never in the ToS*) built in Qt.
+The scrollbar was all handle, and dragging it would always move the page at the rate you'd expect.
 If all scrollbars were like this, we wouldn't really need *defter scrolling*.
 Alas.
-Most frontend devs are not thoughtful about these things, and most designers are really more like marketers than a designer should be, and interaction designers specifically are rarely in the picture.
-But it doesn't matter so much, since defter scrolling is better than any scrollbar, since it spares you from having to move the mouse to the scrollbar whenever you want to scroll, it works anywhere on the page.
+But it's okay, defter scrolling is better than any scrollbar, since it spares you from having to move the mouse to the scrollbar whenever you want to scroll, it works anywhere on the page.

 Mouse wheels?
 Well, clicky mouse wheels are not great for scrolling.
 They either move only in small increments (too slow for searching or skimreading), or in large increments (too little control, too jerky).
-There are analog mouse wheels, and those are very good, if all mouse wheels were like that, again, I might not have felt a need to make *defter scrolling*.
+There are analog mouse wheels, which are good, and if all mouse wheels were like that, again, I might not have felt a need to make defter scrolling.
 Alas.
-But again, it's not so bad, *defter scrolling* is even better than analog mouse wheels, as it also supports horizontal scrolling, and it's a bit more comfortable and controllable to use ordinary mouse movement to scroll than it is to flick a wheel with your finger.
+But again, it's not so bad, defter scrolling is even better than analog mouse wheels, as it also supports horizontal scrolling, and it's a bit more comfortable and controllable to use ordinary mouse movement to scroll than it is to flick a wheel with your finger.

 Touchpads, or mice with touch surfaces?
-Well, those are great.
-I think Mac users wont have much of an apetite for *defter scrolling*.
-I still think *defter scrolling* is a *little bit* better than those devices, but it is better by so little that it's not worth dwelling on.
+No notes.
+They're great.
+I think Mac users wont have much of an apetite for defter scrolling.
+I still think defter scrolling is a *little bit* better than those devices, but it is better by so little that it's not worth dwelling on.

 ### On dragging and dropping

 Some analog mouse wheels also allow low friction free-wheeling, which is very nice.
-And those are the only scrolling modality aside from *defter scrolling* that has this unique quality of supporting the dragging and dropping things over very long distances.
+And those are the only scrolling modality aside from defter scrolling that has this unique quality of supporting the dragging and dropping things over very long distances.

 As far as I'm aware, mac touch surfaces don't support dragging and dropping items over long distances.

 Though I think a user should never really *need* to drag and drop things over long distances.
 Cutting and pasting (*or stowing and popping, or whatever, some other way of moving items*) would always be better, if supported, and where it's not supported, that's an obvious enough shortcoming that any project should be open to fixing it.

 It's just kinda nice to have.
-Sometimes the user will initiate a drag without knowing where they're going to place the item down, they may not know before moving the item whether they should make it a drag or a copypaste.
+Sometimes the user will initiate a drag without knowing where they're going to place the item down, they may not know before moving the item whether they should make it a drag or a cut&paste.

 It's worth noting...
 I think mac trackpad hardware *could* support this.
 How I'd do it is, if the user clicks down on an item, then introduces another finger and moves it while keeping the original finger still, the movement of the second finger would move the item.
 This could conceivably interfere with some two finger scroll gestures and so apple has probably forbidden it.
 Mac users, please tell me whether this is the case.